Charlweed/gimp_comfyui/README.md

 "&lt;USERHOME&gt;/data/stable_diffusion/", which is probably not what you want, if you have a local stable diffusion.
 The procedure for permanently setting environment variables for your system is out-of-scope of this document.
 - Restart ComfyUI, read the logs, and ensure that the Custom node(s) were loaded correctly.
-- Restart Gimp, and you will see a GimpComfyUI menu item
+- Restart Gimp, and you will see a GimpComfyUI menu item.
 - Configure connection properties via `GimpComfyUI ➳ Config` and set the ComfyUI API connection URL -- (`http://localhost:8188/` by default) and the ImageTransceiver connection URL (`http://localhost:8765/` by default)

 # Usage
 Before starting Gimp, start the ComfyUI server.
-The plugin checks connectivity whenever you invoke a procedure.
-If GimpComfyUI cannot connect to ComfyUI, it will fail, and the only indication will be in the logs.
-To monitor the progress of ComfyUI, it is best to start it in Console mode.
+The plugin checks connectivity whenever you invoke a procedure. **If GimpComfyUI cannot connect to ComfyUI, it will fail, and the only indication will be in the logs.** To monitor the progress of ComfyUI, it is best to start it in Console mode.
 This also allows you to watch the console to ensure there are no errors.
 NOTE: If you are running your own ComfyUI, but on a different host then "localhost", then you need to start ComfyUI with the additional option `--listen 0.0.0.0`, otherwise ComfyUI will reject connections from your Gimp